ankuromen/TaskList/README.md

 6. After Successful download, in the Backend window's terminal execute *npm start*.
 7. After successfully starting Backend, execute *npm start* in Frontend.
 8. The Application will start Automatically in localhost:3000.

+   Or if you want an easy method just download the code form drive link: https://drive.google.com/drive/folders/1fUobT_jkojbs3tR4ldJUQzEQ3C-A66cA?usp=sharing and just install the node_modules or required libraries and *npm start* first the backend then the frontend.